 Experienced and Trusted Lawyers on Your Side

-If you’ve been given a notice of a construction defect by a property owner, it is critical that you contact a construction attorney who specializes in construction defect defense.
+If you’ve been given a notice of a construction defect by a property owner, it is critical that you contact a construction attorney who excels in construction defect defense.
 Due to the complex nature of construction defects, including the statute of limitations and the statute of repose, these types of cases are often very time consuming and can become costly.
 Having an experienced legal team on your side that is intimately familiar with the legal processes of construction defects is the key effectively resolving your defect claims.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.